How to Remove Persistent Weeds in Driveway, Patio, and Sidewalk Cracks

 Weeds can only grow where there is space.
 If there are no cracks and crevices, the plants won’t find a place to grow.
 Ensure you inspect your pavements at least once a year, so you can spot and seal off cracks where the weeds might be tempted to grow.
 You can also use mortar or masonry caulk to seal them off.

 Using these secure, do-it-yourself methods can work but only for a little while.
-Weeds can be stubborn and hard to kill and not good for plant’s health.
+Weeds can be stubborn, hard to kill and not good for plant’s health.
 Cleaning weeds are important.
 Remove the weeds before they become the reason for your plant’s death.
 If like me, you can’t stand their presence in your driveway, sidewalks, and patio, consider getting help from professional or people who are into agriculture business, who have extensive knowledge about this.
-At Eden, experts are available to help you eliminate those annoying weeds and make your landscape a beauty once again.
+At Eden, experts are available to help you to eliminate those annoying weeds and make your landscape a beauty once again.
 You can also refer to our article to learn more.
 We will provide problem solving solution.
 Follow Eden for master gardener program to stay updated.